aws-samples/security-baseline-self-test/README.md

 > When you run the script, select the language first.<br>
 > Currently, English and Korean are supported.<br>
 > When the assessment is completed, see the results report in html format generated within the sst directory.
+>
+> If you ran the check in AWS CloudShell, you'll need to download and view the resulting report.<br>
+You can learn how to download files from AWS CloudShell [here](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html#download-file).

 ### [ Report Sample ]